leighayanid/leighdinaya.com/content/blogs/create-newsletter-sign-up-buttondown-netlify-functions.md

 featured: true
 ---

 In my last blog post, I share how to create a comment system to a Gridsome site.
-Now I'd like to share how to build a newsletter signup form not just for Gridsome but also for Nuxt.js, or basically for any Vue-powered site deployed on Netlify.
+Now I'd like to share how to build a newsletter signup form which both works for Gridsome and Nuxt.js, or basically for any Vue-powered site deployed on Netlify.
 We'll use Netlify serverless function to send form submissions to Buttondown.

+Prerequisites

+1. Buttondown account and a generated API Key
+2. Netlify CLI installed globally on your machine
+3. Existing Nuxt.js or Gridsome static site already deployed on Netlify

 <table-of-content :toc="toc"></table-of-content>

 Assuming you have your Gridsome or Nuxt.js static site deployed on Netlify, let's proceed to building our newsletter.

-## Sign up for Buttondown account and obtain an API KEY
+## Obtain Buttondown API Key

 Log in to [Buttondown](https://buttondown.email) using your account.
 Click the menu from top right side of the page.
 From Menu -> go to `Settings` then click `Programming`.
 This will redirect you to the page where you can find the API key.
 Copy the API key.

-Create .env file in the root project directory and add `BUTTONDOWN_API_KEY`.
-Set the value to the key you just copied.
+Open your existing Nuxt.js or Gridsome project in VS Code or your preferred text editor.
+Create .env file in the root project directory.
+Add `BUTTONDOWN_API_KEY` and set the value to the key you just copied.

-Since we're using env file, don't forget to install `dotenv` package by running `npm install --save dotenv`.
+Since we're using env file in our project, don't forget to install `dotenv` package by running `npm install --save dotenv` in your project.

 ## Create a serverless function

+Now we'll make a Netlify serverless function that will send form submissions containing user's email address to Buttondown.
+This serverless function will send request via BUTTONDOWN API.

-From the root project folder of your static site, create a new folder `functions`.
-Inside the functions folder, create a file `buttondown.js`.
+From the root project directory of your static site, create a new folder `functions`.
+Inside the `functions` folder directory, create a file `buttondown.js`.
 Copy and paste the following code to the file:

 ```javascript
 require('dotenv').config()